offendingcommit/valdris/Settlements/Millbrook.md

 ### Sister Cornelia of the Quiet Order
 *Human, 34, Village Healer and Guardian Tender*

-A member of a religious order that venerates peaceful [[Architect Ruins|Architect]] technology, Cornelia serves as both the village healer and the Guardian's primary caretaker.
+A member of a religious order that venerates peaceful [Architect](../Architect%20Ruins/Architect%20Ruins.md) technology, Cornelia serves as both the village healer and the Guardian's primary caretaker.
 She maintains the rituals of cleaning and blessing that keep the construct functioning optimally.

 **Motivation**: Understand the spiritual connection between the Guardian and the community it protects.
 **Secret**: She's been having visions that seem to come from the Guardian, showing her images of threats approaching the village.